kuadrat/growR/joss_paper/paper.md

 pollination service, carbon sequestration and climate regulation [@zhao2020GrasslandEcosystemServices].
-The latter two examples have radically grown in urgency in light of anthropogenic climate change [@IPCC2002Chapter05].
+The latter two examples have radically grown in urgency in light of anthropogenic climate change [@IPCC2022Chapter05].

 There is thus ample motivation to study the properties and dynamics of grasslands.
-Experimental approaches, while of fundamental importance, suffer from high costs in time resources required, as a study site typically has to be maintained over several year in order to make a scientific observation.
+Experimental approaches, while of fundamental importance, suffer from high costs in time resources required, as a study site typically has to be maintained over several years in order to make a scientific observation.
-For this reason, the method of investigating grassland dynamics by means of mathematical models and simulationist approaches has found widespread application, with dozens of models being formulated, employed and further developed.
+For this reason, the method of investigating grassland dynamics by means of mathematical models and simulatory approaches has found widespread application, with dozens of models being formulated, employed and further developed.
 Each of these models has been developed with different applications in mind